Better Than Take-Out Mongolian Beef

 NO MORE TAKE-OUTS

 I think a large part of why this dish is so popular is due to P.F.
 Chang’s.
 Search the Internet and you will find a large number of P.F.
-Chang’s Mogolian Beef copycat recipes.
+Chang’s Mongolian Beef copycat recipes.
 I do agree that their version is good, but why not make this at home?
 It’s easy to make, and at least for me, is more authentic than P.F.
 Chang’s version because of the addition of Sichuan peppers.

 Mongolian Beef Recipe- Better Than Take-out